TomorrowY/UM_BoardBook/README.md

 +[UMUtils deflatedDataPrefixedWith:level:source:] in UMCommon(UMUtils.o)
 ld: symbol(s) not found for architecture x86_64
-clang: error: linker command failed with exit code 1 (use -v to see invocation) 解决办法：在Other Linker Flags 加入 -lz
+clang: error: linker command failed with exit code 1 (use -v to see invocation)
+<hr> 解决办法：在Other Linker Flags 加入 -lz